Does VCOM offer scholarships?

 In order to qualify for this benefit program, you must be a resident of the state of Virginia and fall into one of two groups: (1) those with a current bank balance (savings and checking combined) under $2,001, or (2) those with a current bank balance (savings and checking combined) under $3,001 who share their household with a person or persons age 60 and over, or with a person with a disability (a child, your spouse, a parent, or yourself).

-Does it come to me directly, or to VCOM?
+Do loan funds come to me directly, or to VCOM?

 How often do funds arrive?